directus/directus/docs/cloud/teams.md

 ![Create Team](https://cdn.directus.io/docs/v9/cloud/teams/teams-20220322A/create-a-team-20220329A.webp)

-Teams are how you organize Projects and share them across multiple Accounts.
-They're free, so create as many as you'd like!
 To create a Team, follow the steps below.

 1. Open the Team Menu in the Dashboard Header and click **"Create a Team <span mi icon prmry>add</span>"**.\
    The Create Team Page will open.